zydou/arti/web/docs/contributing/for-developers/testing.md

 ## Network identity mismatch

-One way to get an interesting set of failures is to mix-and-match the `arti.toml` files from two different chutney networks.
-You can find older chutney networks in subdirectories of `${CHUTNEY_PATH}/net/` other than `nodes`.
+One way to generate a diverse range of failures is to combine and experiment with the `arti.toml` files from two different chutney networks.
+Older chutney networks can be found in subdirectories of `$CHUTNEY_PATH/net/`, except the `nodes` directory.

 If you use an older set of fallback directories, you'll simulate the case where the client can't actually connect to any fallback directories because its beliefs about their identities are all wrong.